garvitgabgab/Ecommerce-API/README.md

 Append the copied ID after localhost:3000/products/.
 Execute:

-Make a DELETE request.
+#Make a DELETE request.
-You'll receive a message confirming the successful deletion of the product.
+1)You'll receive a message confirming the successful deletion of the product.
 Updating Product Quantity
 Get the Product ID:

-Copy the object ID of the product you wish to update.
+--Copy the object ID of the product you wish to update.
 Build the URL:

 Append the ID after localhost:3000/products/.